prometheus/cloudwatch_exporter/README.md

 Name     | Description
 ---------|------------
 region   | Optional.
 The AWS region to connect to.
-If none is provided, the region from the instance metadata is used. role_arn   | Optional.
+If none is provided, an attempt will be made to determine the region from the [default region provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-region-selection.html#default-region-provider-chain). role_arn   | Optional.
 The AWS role to assume.
 Useful for retrieving cross account metrics. metrics  | Required.
 A list of CloudWatch metrics to retrieve and export aws_namespace  | Required.
 Namespace of the CloudWatch metric.